Information

 From February 2009 to the end of 2018, eHealth Suisse was also actively involved in the European efforts to establish Europe-wide infrastructure intended to ensure secure exchange of patients’ medical data across national boundaries.
 A National Contact Point was set up and operated at Geneva University Hospital for this purpose as part of involvement in various EU projects.
 At the end of 2018, the European Commission (EC) dispensed with Switzerland’s contributions for political reasons.

-Swiss eHealth Strategy 2.0 and first-time certification
+Swiss eHealth Strategy 2.0

-External link: Swiss eHealth Strategy (210 KB, 10/30/23)
+External link: Final report on the Swiss eHealth Strategy 2.0 (in German) (375 KB, 07/17/25)

 In autumn 2022, SwissPost acquired a majority holding in the operating company axsana AG.
 The infrastructure of the xsana platform was transferred from Swisscom’s technical solution to that operated by SwissPost.
 Since then, Swisscom has not provided any technical infrastructure for the EPR.

 In spring 2023, axsana AG was renamed Post Sanela Health AG and the xsana brand was discontinued.
 The core community name – XAD – remains the same.
+On 1 January 2025, the eHealth core community in Ticino also ceased its operations in the canton of Ticino, which have been taken over by Post Sanela Health AG.

 Certification process

-External link: EPR roll-out history (in German) (302 KB, 10/09/23)
+External link: Chronology of the EPR rollout (in German) (302 KB, 10/09/23)

 Progressive connection of healthcare institutions

-The Cantons are responsible for reviewing applications and decide what records have to be submitted.
+The cantons are responsible for reviewing applications and decide what records have to be submitted.